You Decide 🤔... Modern Slavery or Apprenticeship

 The world changes faster than our original training, and what we learned back then was for a world that may no longer exist.
 Technology, regulations, client expectations, even the language - which starts on the street or at schools and evolves into everyday parlance which then affects our social and professional interactions.

 Without updating ourselves, our skills gradually fall out of sync with reality.
 Perhaps even more importantly, without evolving to deal with new stimulus and challenges, life can get dull.
 The safety of the familiar becomes a rut that denies us a bigger brighter life.
-So holding onto an explorer's mind is important for me and we support continual development for the whole team
+So holding onto an inquisitive mind is important for me and we support continual development for the whole team

 Michael Van Clarke